Gustaf VI Adolf: Birth

-Crown Prince (1907–1950)
+Crown Prince

-Gustaf Adolf became Crown Prince of Sweden on the death of his grandfather, King Oscar II on 8 December 1907.
+Gustaf Adolf became Crown Prince of Sweden on the death of his grandfather, King Oscar II, on 8 December 1907.

+1926 trip to United States

+In 1926, the Crown Prince and Crown Princess Louise visited the United States.
+They included a trip to San Francisco, where the Crown Prince visited Bohemian Grove to see the Grove Play Truth by poet George Sterling.

 1934–35 trip to the Near East

 From September to December 1934, the Crown Prince, Crown Princess Louise, Princess Ingrid and Prince Bertil visited a number of countries in the Near East.
 The journey began on 13 September from Stockholm.
 The journey went by rail via Malmö, Berlin and Rome to Messina, where the royals boarded the Swedish Oriental Line motor ship Vasaland, destined for Greece.
 They stopped at Patras and then the journey continued to Aegion.
 On 20 September, they arrived in Piraeus, from where the royals took a train to Athens, where they were received by the President of Greece and representatives of government agencies.
 Furthermore, an excursion was made to Delphi, Nafplio and Delos with the cruiser Hellas.
 After returning to Athens, Vasaland departed for Thessaloniki on 28 September, where the international fair was visited.
 On 2 October, they arrived in Istanbul.
 After the ship dropped anchor, the royals were landed on the Asian side of the strait.
 The sloop docked at the quay in front of Haydarpaşa railway station.
 At the platform, President Mustafa Kemal Atatürk's caravan waited, in which the journey continued to Ankara.
 At the station, the guests were received by Atatürk, members of the government and the administration.
 After his arrival, the Crown Prince visited Atatürk as well as Foreign Minister Tevfik Rüştü Aras.
 The visit to Ankara lasted from 3 to 5 October.
 On 5 October, a two-day visit to Bursa was made.
 The stay in Turkey ended with a four-day incognito break in Istanbul, during which several receptions were held at the Swedish legation.